 Josh Metz - Head of School, The Auburn School Fairfax Campus

 Prior to joining The Auburn School, Josh spent 10 years as a licensed clinical social worker and then as Program Director of Neurodevelopmental Center for Early Intervention at Family Compass in Reston VA, where he provided therapy and early intervention to young children with pervasive developmental and autism spectrum challenges and their families.
 Josh was also a part of the Family Compass Preschool Alliance, working directly with education professionals on teacher training as well as providing in depth teacher professional development and helping teachers with strategies for the classroom.
 Before his time at Family Compass he worked for AOL from 1996 to 2005, where he held leadership and administrative roles and was responsible for end-to-end support services.
 In 2012, he joined the faculty of the National Catholic School of Social Service as a Field Instructor for the Foundation Year Field Education & Integrative Seminar.
-Josh holds a masters of social work from the National Catholic School of Social Service at the Catholic University of America, concentrating his studies on infant and early childhood development.
+Josh holds a Masters of Social Work from the National Catholic School of Social Service at the Catholic University of America, concentrating his studies on infant and early childhood development.
 Mr. Metz is also a 2008 graduate of the Leadership Education in Neurodevelopmental Disorders (LEND) Fellowship program located at Children’s National Medical Center in Washington, D.C.
 Prior to earning his MSW degree, he obtained a B.A. from Bowdoin College in European History with a concentration in Asian Religions.

 Andy Hubner - Head of School, The Auburn School Silver Spring Campus

-Andy Hubner came to Auburn with over 20 years of experience as a talented special education leader in both private and public school systems.
+Andy came to Auburn with over 20 years of experience as a talented special education leader in both private and public school systems.
 He started teaching as a Peace Corp volunteer in Guatemala, and continued his career as a teacher, principal and central office administrator within the DC metro area.
 During his tenure in education he also served as a content expert in special education for the U.S. Department of Education Race to the Top State Grant competition.
 He is currently working on his doctoral studies at Johns Hopkins University where he also served as adjunct faculty.
 He is licensed through the Maryland State Department of Education with endorsements as a Superintendent, Principal, Pupil Personnel Worker, Special Education Teacher and Political Science Teacher.
-Andy received his undergraduate degree from The Pennsylvania State University and holds two masters degrees, one in Student Counseling from The American University, and a second in School Administration and Supervision from McDaniel College.
+Andy received his undergraduate degree from Pennsylvania State University and holds two masters degrees, one in Student Counseling from American University, and a second in School Administration and Supervision from McDaniel College.

-Erik Heyer - Founder and CHairman
+Erik Heyer - Founder

-Erik Heyer is a respected education leader, business manager and social entrepreneur.
+Erik is a respected education leader, business manager and social entrepreneur.
 In 2006, Mr. Heyer established The Siena School in Silver Spring, MD.
 The Siena School has quickly become one of Washington, D.C.’s leading private schools for students with dyslexia and language-based learning differences.
 The school and its staff have earned several honors, along with accolades from area educators, community leaders and the media, including The Washington Post, Washington Diplomat and WUSA–Channel 9.
 Previously, Erik was on the founding team and management committee of Victory Schools, a national leader in the charter school and public education reform movements.
 In 2003, he was awarded a Broad Fellowship in the Broad Foundation Superintendents Academy, one of the nation’s most prestigious educational leadership training programs.
 He began his career in finance with Goldman Sachs and J.P.
 Morgan, before joining New Mountain Capital, a leading private equity investment firm.
-Mr. Heyer holds an M.B.A. from Harvard Business School and a B.S. in systems engineering with high honors from the University of Virginia.
+Mr. Heyer holds an M.B.A. from Harvard Business School and a B.S. in Systems Engineering with high honors from the University of Virginia.
 He has served on governing boards of the Atlantic Seaboard Dyslexia Education Center, the Mental Health Association of Montgomery County, and Calvert Education Services, one of the nation's oldest homeschooling organizations.